Your Wedding & COVID-19

 ALL WE DO IS EPIC (dot com)

-The past couple months have been filled with uncertainty, and now as we navigate through NY State's reopening plan, information - especially about weddings and other events - seems to be inconsistent.
+This year has been filled with uncertainty, and now as we navigate through NY State's reopening plan, information - especially about weddings and other events - seems to be inconsistent.
 To help ease some of the confusion and uncertainty, we have compiled the following list of NYS guidelines that we believe should be considered when planning your event in the Capital Region, which as of July 1, 2020, is currently in Phase 4 of reopening.

 Wedding ceremonies are limited to 33% of the ceremony venue's maximum occupancy, or fifty (50) people for services occurring outside.
 Wedding receptions (and all other social gatherings) are currently capped at a maximum of fifty (50) event guests.
 This maximum does not change with the size of your venue.
 Some pros are incorrectly stating that event venues fall under the '50% capacity' rule that is in place for restaurants, but per NY state, any event - even if held at a restaurant, or outside - is subject to the social gathering guidelines, including the maximum allowed guests.
 The only time the 50% capacity regulation comes into play with weddings is if your venue's maximum capacity is less than 100 people.
-For example, if the maximum capacity of your space is 60 people, your guest limit would be 30 people
+For example, if the maximum capacity of your space is 60 people, your guest limit would be 30 people.

 Now that the Capital Region has entered Phase 4 of reopening, most wedding services are once again allowed to operate, though some do have additional restrictions that they must adhere to: